-The professional assessor, Donna Hays is in the town office from 8:30am to 3:30 pm 2 days per month.
+The professional assessor, Donna Hays is in the town office from 8:30am to 3:00 pm 2 days per month.
 She does leave the office at times throughout the day so if you need to see her, please call the town office at 634-2252 during her office hours to schedule a time to meet with her.
-See calendar on this website for her current schedule.
 For urgent information, you should contact the town office directly; email inquires will only be addressed when the assessor is in the office.

 General Tax Information

 Tax Rate 2017: 13.45 (.01345) Due Date: 09/14/2017 Interest Rate: 7% Certified Ratio: 100% Last Revaluation: April 1, 2017 Written Appeal deadline: February 9, 2018

 Tax Rate 2016: 21.0 (.02120) Due Date: 10/03/2016 Interest Rate: 7% Certified Ratio: 60% Last Revaluation: 1992 Written Appeal deadline: February 20, 2017